HaoTse/boolean-search/README.md

 ### sentence key
 - Use complete sentence to be the key of index map.
+- In the process of searching, I will construct the word key based map.
+- If the word key based map has the current key, directly access it.
+Otherwise, search from sentence key based map.
-- Implementation is in `simple.py`.
+- Implementation is in `main.py`.

 ### inverted index
 - Find out number, decimal and percent, and ignore them.